Subjunctive mood: Italian

-The Italian subjunctive (congiuntivo) is commonly used, although, especially in the spoken language, it is sometimes substituted by the indicative.
+The Italian subjunctive (congiuntivo) is commonly used.
+However, especially in the spoken language, it is sometimes substituted by the indicative.

 The subjunctive is used mainly in subordinate clauses following a set phrase or conjunction, such as benché, senza che, prima che, or perché.
-It is also used with verbs of doubt, possibility and expressing an opinion or desire, for example with credo che, è possibile che and ritengo che, and sometimes with superlatives and virtual superlatives.
+It is also used with verbs of doubt, possibility, and expressing an opinion or desire—for example, with credo che, è possibile che and ritengo che, and sometimes with superlatives and virtual superlatives.